 Documenting Losses

-Document damages and losses your operation has sustained as best you can, including gathering farm records, herd inventory, receipts, and pictures of damages or losses.
+Document damages and losses your operation has sustained as best you can, including gathering farm records, herd and poultry inventory, receipts, and pictures of damages or losses.

-We advise livestock producers to document livestock numbers by taking time and date-stamped video or pictures of injury or loss, to the extent possible.
+We advise livestock and poultry producers to document numbers by taking time and date-stamped video or pictures of injury or loss, to the extent possible.

 We recognize these are extremely extenuating and stressful circumstances, and there may be instances where documentation is lost, destroyed, or unattainable.
 Regardless, please contact us and we will do whatever we can to help you access the assistance you need.